Welcome to The Course, London

-We are proud to be the winner of the 2016 Business Excellence Awards for Innovation in Adult Learning (2016 ‐ 19) and also for the London Prestige Award 2019‐20
+We are proud to be the winner of the 2016 and 2017 Business Excellence Awards for Innovation in Adult Learning (2016 ‐ 19) and also for the London Prestige Award 2019‐20

 As someone who is interested in art history and the visual arts, you’ll find our range of lectures and courses exciting, stimulating and enriching.